15 shitty things cancer has taught me. Yep. You read that right. This one’s a sarcastic rant, so get ready.

 1. I’ve pretty much failed the Cancer Enlightenment Program.
 Wait, not pretty much.
 I have failed it.

 No grand lessons here.
-No epiphany.
-No re-shuffling of priorities.
+An epiphany?
+Nope.
+Have not had one of those.
+Nor have my priorities been reshuffled.
 Still me.
 Not better.
 Probably worse.
 But still standing!

 2. Being a cancer rebel is still more or less frowned upon.
 People tend to prefer conformity in (Pink) Cancer Land too.